Skip to main content

 4. Are you still moving?
 Keep up with daily steps, stand as much as possible, add some weight training, and try walking after meals.
 Small bits of movement throughout the day really add up.

 5. Watch snacking, bites, tastes, and nibbles.
-It all adds up!
+It all counts!
 Snacking is a big one--your body needs a rest between meals to process what you've eaten, and often you end up mindlessly eating more than you had planned.

 6. Are you getting enough sleep?
 Sleep deprivation makes you more insulin resistant, and often you go looking for energy in the form of food.